Sigmmma/c20/src/content/h1/tags/shader/shader_transparent_generic/readme.md

 title: shader_transparent_generic
 about: 'tag:h1/shader_transparent_generic'
 img: generic.jpg
-caption: The energy field of the Spirit dropship uses this shader type.
+caption: The energy field of the Spirit dropship uses this shader type in H1A and Xbox.
 keywords:
   - shader_transparent_chicago
   - shader_transparent_chicago_extended